Are You an Alcoholic? Genetic Testing for Alcoholism: One of a Set of Screening Tools

 During Autumn 2010, University of California-Berkeley began a program called Bring Your Genes to Cal.
 This instituted Personalized Medical Treatment based on genetic makeup.
 This might be useful.

 Of three genetic tests given to consenting Autumn 2010 Freshmen, one was a cheek swab for ALDH2 Deficiency.
-Such a deficiency is responsible for Asian Flush among 40% of the East Asian population at Berkley.
+Such a deficiency is responsible for Asian Flush among 40% of the East Asian population at Berkeley.
 The flush is the facial cheek flushing experienced by Asians after drinking alcohol.

 It had not occurred to researchers that the test could be 1) a step in possibly determining Asian heritage and of 2) determining increased cancer risk.